College basketball broadcaster Billy Packer dies at 82

 The younger Packer, who is the host of ACC PM on the ACC Network, said it didn’t matter what school — most fans felt the same way about his father.

 “He would cover North Carolina game and Tar Heels fans would be like, ‘you hate North Carolina,’” Mark Packer said.
 “Wake (Forest) fans would be like, ‘you hate us.’
-And Billy just sort of got a kick out of that.
-I mean, people would be all over him.
-But he honestly did not give a crap.”
+And Billy just sort of got a kick out of that.”

 Mark Packer said that while most fans will remember his father as a broadcaster, he’ll remember him even more for his business acumen.
 He said his father was a big real estate investor, and also owned a vape company, among other ventures.